-I’ve worked with my hands — making and modifying things — since I was old enough to wield an exacto knife.
+I’ve worked with my hands since I was old enough to wield an exacto knife.
 While involved in textile arts in the late 1990’s, I was given a provocative book.
-My exacto knife, some glue and wire was just what that book needed, to pretty satisfying results.
+My exacto knife, some glue and wire were just what that book needed, to pretty satisfying results.
 So, not abandoning my loom, spindle and dye pots completely, I expanded my toolbox to include a jigsaw, bandsaw, drill press and oxypropane torch, and my media to include copper, steel, and books.

-Finally, I know the Camino Compostela quite well and am still looking for flechas, following the field of stars.
+Finally, I know the Camino de Compostela quite well and am still looking for flechas — following the field of stars.